snowleopard/build/paper/response.md

 > **A:** Presumably you could call `dependencies` on monadic tasks?

-No. Dependencies of a monadic task cannot be determined without providing actual values; see line 577.
+No. Dependencies of a monadic task cannot be determined without providing actual values; see the example in lines 576-585.

 > **B:** reproducible/deterministic builds

-A strength of our abstractions is that they allow us to discuss the tradeoffs involved in requiring full determinism.
+A strength of our abstractions is that they allow us to discuss the trade-offs involved in requiring full determinism.
 We will add such a discussion in our revision.